 You certainly have a purpose to learn a language!
 To learn about a specific subject matter?
 To speak with someone?

-It’s time to define your goals!
+Now that you answered the question “why learn Italian?”, it’s time to define your goals!
 Make them SMART:

 - Specific (or Significant)

 - Relevant (or Rewarding)

 For example, instead of having “to speak with locals in Italy” as a goal, it’s more powerful to use the “To be able to have daily conversations with locals during my next trip to Italy in summer 2018.”

 - Name at least 3 things that you’ll be able to do if you speak Italian and now you can’t do.

 - Now you know what you want!
 Your goals reflect your interests and hint at which areas you should cover during your studies.

 - These are your milestones on your way to fluency.